jilloreilly/jill-oreilly-portfolio/README.md

     - The __navigation__ will take you to the following sections:
         - **About me** contains an avatar image and a short paragraph about me and my experience as a web developer
         - **Work** showcases projects I've worked on through the bootcamp or previous work as a developer.
 Clicking on a link will open the deployed site in a new tab or window
-        - **Contact me** contains links to email me, my github page, my Linked in page and my CV.
+        - **Contact me** contains links to email me, my github page, my Linked in page and my CV (PDF format).

 - The website has been optimised for viewing across all devices.
 Please see below for screenshots of desktop and mobile view of the page: